ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-The price we have to pay for a higher level of confidence is that the unknown population mean $\mu $ will be estimated with less precision (i.e., with a wider confidence interval).
-If we would like to estimate$\mu$  with more precision (i.e., a narrower confidence interval), we will need to sacrifice and report an interval with a lower level of confidence.
+The price we have to pay for a higher level of confidence is that the unknown population mean $\mu$ will be estimated with less precision (i.e., with a wider confidence interval).
+If we would like to estimate $\mu$  with more precision (i.e., a narrower confidence interval), we will need to sacrifice and report an interval with a lower level of confidence.

 </details>